GaloisInc/ivorylang-org/pages/ivory-reference.md

     the upper bits of the input value to return a smaller type, and is only defined for unsigned integers.

-## Assertions, Preconditions, and Postconditions

--- TODO: This is a deep topic.
-How much to cover here?

 ## Ivory Standard Library

 -- TODO: documenting this is more work than I had realized.
 There's a lot I